manish-garodia/database-livelabs/projects/dba-essentials-test/db23c-livelabs-workshops/23c-remove-db/delete-db/delete-db.md

 	# Multiple entries with the same $ORACLE_SID are not allowed.
 	#
 	#
-	orcl1:/u01/app/oracle/product/23.0.0/dbhome_2:N
+	orcl1:/u01/app/oracle/product/23.4.0/dbhome_2:N
 	```

-1. Verify that the file no longer displays the database, `orcl`, that you removed.
-It contains only one entry, `orcl1`, in Oracle home 2.
+1. Verify that the file no longer displays the database, *`orcl`*, that you removed.
+For this lab, it contains only one entry, *`orcl1`*, in Oracle home 2.

 In this lab, you checked the existing Oracle Databases on your host.
-You used Oracle DBCA to delete a database and also verified that you removed the database from the host.
+You used Oracle DBCA to delete a database and also verified the removal of database from the host.

 You may now **proceed to the next lab**.

-## Acknowledgements
+## Acknowledgments

- - **Author** - Manish Garodia, Database User Assistance Development team
+ - **Author** - Manish Garodia, Database User Assistance Development
- - **Contributors** - <if type="hidden">Subrahmanyam Kodavaluru, Suresh Rajan, Prakash Jashnani, Malai Stalin, Subhash Chandra, Dharma Sirnapalli</if>
+ - **Contributors** - Prakash Jashnani, Subhash Chandra, Subrahmanyam Kodavaluru<if type="hidden">Suresh Rajan, Malai Stalin, Dharma Sirnapalli</if>
- - **Last Updated By/Date** - Manish Garodia, November 2023
+ - **Last Updated By/Date** - Manish Garodia, June 2024